gmoraleda/moraleda.info/_posts/2020-11-17-baby-watch.md

 {% endhighlight %}

-We have a `ViewItem` which represent every cell in the TableView (a `List` in the SwifUI world).
+We have a `ViewItem` which represent every cell in the TableView (a `List` in the SwiftUI world).
 It needs to conform to `Identifiable` and it basically holds one color.
 Just a random generated one.

 Then we have a `ListViewModel` which holds an array of items.
 I defined the `reload()` function so that the array would be regenerated when any cell is touched.